ag143/workshop/PowerBI/DA-100 Exam Prep/note.md

     - DATESINPERIOD
 - In what field do measures typically "live" in a visual?
     - 'Value' field of a visual
+- Before creating the data model, you’re reviewing the data in the Sales table to check for possible negative values.
+What action should you take in the Query Editor?
+    - Select Column Profile, then select the trasations column. -- the 'profile' has 'min' and 'max' etc.
+- You need to create relationships in the data model based on the VP of Inventory Management’s requirements.
+How should you create the relationships?
+    - Create an additional date table named Stock_Date and create 1:* relationship from Calendar[date_id] to Sales[date_id], and a 1:* relationship from Stock_Date[date_id] to Sales[stock_date_id]
+    - because the key word 'independantly' for filter
+- You need to provide access to your team of analysts, how should you configure their access?
+    - Power BI permission: **Viewer Role**
+    - Permission for **dataset: build**
+    - requierment: Analysts on your team are assigned to different regions, and should only be able to see data from that specific region when building
+- You plan to create a relationship between the Calendar table and the Projections table but need to calculate the first day of each month in the Calendar table first.
+Keeping performance best practices in mind, which type of calculation and which formula should you use?
+    - Calculation type: M code custom column
+    - Formula: =Table.AddColumn(#"Inserted Start of Quarter", "Start of Month", each Date.StartOfMonth([Date]), type date)
+    - **try to do work in DB query**

 # source
 Dataset: useable format of data source